Worcestershire Regiment: Hostilities-only

 The 50th (Holding) Battalion was raised in Burton upon Trent on 1 June 1940 and, like with the 11th Battalion, originally consisted of three rifle companies of civilians conscripted for military service and a fourth formed from men returning from the Dunkirk evacuation.
 In October, it was redesignated as the 12th Battalion and became a standard infantry battalion.
 Most of its existence was spent guarding RAF airfields and alternating between home defence duties and training to repel a German invasion.
 In June 1941, the battalion was sent to Iceland, serving alongside the Territorial 49th (West Riding) Infantry Division.
 In September, the battalion transferred back to the United Kingdom and set for Milton Barracks, Gravesend, Kent.
 The Barracks was where the old 3rd Battalion had been disbanded in the 1920s.
 Soon after arrival, the battalion received the news from General Sir Bernard Paget, Commander-in-Chief, Home Forces that they were told they were going to be converted into gunners of the Royal Artillery.
 On 28 February 1942, the battalion was transferred to the Royal Artillery and converted into the 179th Field Regiment, Royal Artillery and served alongside the reformed 1st Battalion, previously the 11th Battalion, in the 43rd (Wessex) Division.

 After the war

 The regiment was amalgamated with the Sherwood Foresters to form The Worcestershire and Sherwood Foresters Regiment (29th/45th Foot) in 1970.

+The regiment fought in the Malayan Emergency.